MattTengtrakool/MattTengtrakool/README.md

   <img align="left" alt="Matt's Medium" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/medium.svg" />
 </a>
 <br />
-- An ML & Open Source enthusiast.
+- An ML & Open Source enthusiast.<br />

-- A Computer Engineering Undergraduate Student.
+- A Computer Engineering Undergraduate Student. <br />

-- Currently working on some of my cool side projects based on Web Development and Machine Learning.
+- Currently working on some of my cool side projects based on Web Development and Machine Learning.<br />

 - I'm currently looking for opportunities.
-I love to learn and contribute in any and every possible way.
+I love to learn and contribute in any and every possible way.<br />

 <a href="matthewtengtrakool.com">
   matthewtengtrakool.com